teiram/atari-st-cpm/readme.md

 ```
 mkstdisk.py bootsec.o cpm.sys <destination-disk-name>
 ```
-but you can also use some other tools as far as you put the bootsector and the cpm.sys at the initial sectors of the disk. mkstdisk.py creates an empty disk by default but if you provide a folder, it will copy the files into the newly created disk (provided that cpmtools is available in your path) following these conventions:
+you can also use any other tool as far as you put the bootsector and the cpm.sys at the initial sectors of the disk. mkstdisk.py creates an empty disk by default but if you provide a folder, it will copy the files into the newly created disk (provided that cpmtools is available in your path) following these conventions:
 - The files in the provided folder (option -u folder) are copied to the user area 0.
 - If there are subfolders with names 1...15, the files inside those subfolders will be copied to the user areas 1...15